These guides are AI-generated educational summaries — not legal or medical advice.

 Not requesting that the examiner address DeLuca factors (pain with repeated use, flare-up limitations, fatigue, weakness, incoordination)

-Why: Per DeLuca v.
+Per DeLuca v.
 Brown (1995) and M21-1, the examiner must address functional limitations during flare-ups and with repeated use.
 If the examiner fails to address these, the exam may be inadequate and your claim could be remanded - delaying your rating.

-Do this instead: If the examiner completes the physical assessment without asking about flare-ups or repeated-use limitations, politely say: 'Can you also document how my condition affects me during a flare-up and after repeated activity?
+Instead: If the examiner completes the physical assessment without asking about flare-ups or repeated-use limitations, politely say: 'Can you also document how my condition affects me during a flare-up and after repeated activity?
 I understand the VA requires that information to be in the exam report.'
 You can also bring a written statement describing these limitations to ensure they are part of the record.

 Impact: All rating levels; required for complete and adequate C&P examination